o3de/o3de.org/content/docs/userguide/assets/bundle/overview.md

 ---
-description: ' The &ALYlong; &asset-bundler; is a tool that you use to package and deploy the actual assets that are used in your game.
+description: ' The Amazon Lumberyard Asset Bundler is a tool that you use to package and deploy the actual assets that are used in your game.
 This tool also provides timelier and more efficient content updates and patches. '
-title: What is the &ALYlong; &asset-bundler;?
+title: What is the Amazon Lumberyard Asset Bundler?
 ---
 # What is the Amazon Lumberyard Asset Bundler? {#asset-bundler-overview}